setayeshtaherzadeh/vehicle-driving-behavior-analysis/docs/data_cleaning.md

 ## 4. Sorting

-Data was sorted by trip (segment_id) and then by timestamp, since later analysis (e.g. detecting harsh braking) depends on rows being in correct chronological order within each trip.
+Data was sorted by trip ('segment_id') and then by timestamp, since later analysis (e.g. detecting harsh braking) depends on rows being in correct chronological order within each trip.

 ## 5. Export